-SOL299 Solar Externship - 4.5 Credit Hours
+SOL299 Solar Externship - 4.5 Credit Hours (135 contact hours)

 Students will be assigned to a facility involved in the solar photovoltaic industry and trained on duties vital within the solar field.
-This course will train the student to develop fundamental skills in tasks such as solar sales, installation, maintenance and operations related to PV systems.
+This course will train the student to develop fundamental skills in tasks such as solar sales, installation, maintenance, and operations related to PV systems.